bunnyshell/templates/.bunnyshell/templates/symfony-react-mysql/README.md

 # How to use this Template

 You can create Environments from a [Bunnyshell Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates); these Environments can have multiple purposes:
-- Development
-- Staging / Dev testing / End-to-end testing

-Development Environments should be created with the `dev` target for images (see "Container images") and can be used for Remote Development.

-Staging / Testing Environments should be created with the `prod` target for images, in order to have the application running as it does in production.

 &nbsp;

 ## Staging / Testing

-For staging / testing purposes, the Environments just need to be deployed.

 You need to ensure that the `dockerCompose.build.target` is set to `prod` for all the Components, and then [deploy the Environment](https://documentation.bunnyshell.com/docs/environment-workflows-deploy).